 Based on insights from Brian P. Green (professor in AI Ethics, Director of technology ethics at the Markkula Center for Applied Ethics (Santa Clara University, USA) and Laura Di Rollo (research engineer in cognitive sciences for NHNAI project (UCLy (Lyon Catholic University), UR CONFLUENCE : Sciences et Humanités (EA 1598), Lyon, France)

 Ultimately, the danger is that we lose the feeling of being alive, the way of being-in-the-world that preserves a certain dignity and authenticity, and that only human relationships and face-to-face contact can provide.
 AI has the potential to be a weapon of mass destruction upon the world’s educational system.
-It needs to be disarmed and instead harnessed as a source of power to assist humans to become better people rather than harm us by enabling the worst parts of our natures.
+It needs to be disarmed and instead harnessed as a source of power to assist humans to become better people rather than harm us by enabling the worst parts of our nature.
 Thus, it seems necessary to strike a balance so as to benefit from what AI can bring us, while preserving those precious human contacts that largely define our humanity, notably through certain attributes.
 The human voice is to Sherry Turkle what the face is to Levinas.[2]
-For Sherry Turkle, it is in the voice that the range of human emotions and the singularity of being are transmitted and heard.
+For Sherry Turkle, it is in the voice that the range of human emotions and the singularity of beings are transmitted and heard.
 For Levinas, it is through the face that the other appears to me in his or her fragility, vulnerability and singularity, which calls for an ethical injunction to protect and not to harm.
 The face is an interface that enables us to enter into a relationship with others, and through them, with humanity.
 This raises the question of whether the danger threatening humanity, with relationships mostly at a distance and mostly faceless, is not indifference to the other, and with it, the loss of concern for humanity.

 [2] Lévinas, E. (1984).
 Ethique et infini.
 Le livre de poche